asadhanif3188/Microservices-based-E-Commerce-App/README.md

 ## Create Deployment and Service Configurations
 In this section we are going to create **Deployment** and **Service** configuration files for all microservices.

-For simplicity we'll create a single manifest file for all microservices, so that we can deploy them in a single go.
+For simplicity we'll create a single manifest file, i.e. `kubernetes-manifests/simple-config.yaml`, for all microservices, so that we can deploy them in a single go.

 ### Email Service Manifest